 Betsy Hubbard is a certified early childhood educator.
 She received her B.A. in Early Childhood Education in 2001.
 Her teaching career began in Kalamazoo, MI with preschool and kindergarten students.
-She has continued to teach early and primary grades and is currently a K/1 looping teacher in Olivet, Michigan.
+She has continued to teach early and elementary levels in Michigan.
 She is a poetry advocate and hopes more educators will share their poetry appreciation with their students.
 Betsy is the creator of Chalk-A-Bration, a monthly celebration of poetry and poem illustrations using chalk.
 She loves music, running and blowing on dandelions.
-She is a wife and mother residing in Battle Creek, Michigan.
-Betsy can also be found at I Think in Poems, Teaching Young Writers, and on Twitter @Betsy_writes.
+Betsy can be found at I Think in Poems, Teaching Young Writers, and on Twitter @Betsy_writes.

 Beth Moore has over a decade of experience working as a national literacy consultant for the Teachers College Reading and Writing Project (TCRWP) based at Columbia University.
 This work has taken her into K-8 classrooms all over the country to support teachers and administrators with reading workshop, writing workshop, and all aspects of a balanced literacy curriculum.
 She has been a contributing author to many TCRWP resources, including the Running Records Assessments, the Curriculum Calendars, the Learning Progressions for Writing, and the Performance Assessments for Reading and Writing.